jacksmith15/elastic-log-cli/README.md

 # Elastic Log CLI

-CLI for streaming logs from Elastic to terminal.
+CLI for streaming logs from Elasticsearch to a terminal.

 ## Installation